A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Background

 As for safe RL methods of cumulative constraints, three types of cumulative constraints are introduced:\\ a discounted cumulative constraint:

 a mean valued constraint:

 a probabilistic constraint:

 When it comes to instantaneous constraints, the instantaneous explicit constraints and instantaneous implicit constraints are given.
-The explicit ones have an accurate, closed-form expression that can be numerically checked, e.g., the cost that a agent generates during each step; the implicit doesn't have a accurately closed-form expression, e.g., the probability that an agent will crash into unsafe areas during each step.
-Based on our investigation, most CMDP methods are based on cumulative cost optimisation, a few CMDP methods focus on the immediate costs to optimise performance~\citep{regan2009regret}, and it's more natural to take the cost of a whole trajectory, rather than a state or action~\citep{chow2018lyapunov}.
-Compared to the related surveys~\citep{brunke2021safe,garcia2015comprehensive,kim2020safe,liu2021policy}, our survey pays more attention to answering the \textbf{``2H3W"} problems and provide safe RL algorithm analysis, sampling complexity analysis and convergence investigation from the perspectives of model-based and model-free RL.
+The explicit ones have an accurate, closed-form expression that can be numerically checked, e.g., the cost that an agent generates during each step; the implicit does not have an accurate closed-form expression, e.g., the probability that an agent will crash into unsafe areas during each step.
+Although based on our investigation, most CMDP methods are based on cumulative cost optimization, a few CMDP methods focus on the immediate costs to optimize performance~\citep{regan2009regret}, and it is natural to take the cost of a whole trajectory rather than a state or action in some real-world applications, such as robot-motion planning and resource allocation~\citep{chow2018lyapunov}.
+Compared to the related surveys~\citep{brunke2021safe,garcia2015comprehensive,kim2020safe,liu2021policy}, our survey pays more attention to answering the \textbf{``2H3W"} problems and provides safe RL algorithm analysis, sampling complexity analysis and convergence investigation from the perspectives of model-based and model-free RL.